zyairelai/futures-hero/README.md

 ## DISCLAIMER
 This automation software is implemented base on my PERSONAL MANUAL TRADING STRATEGY.
 However not all my manual trading strategies are completely transformed into code.
-For example, common sense, 6th sense, knowing when to stop trading are NOT the part I could do in this code.
+For example, common sense, 6th sense, knowing when to stop trading are **NOT** the part I could do in this code.

 **LEVERAGE TRADING IS A HIGH RISK GAME.**
 **PLEASE MANAGE YOUR RISK LEVEL BEFORE USING MY SCRIPT.**

 <a name="how_it_works"></a>
 ## HOW-IT-WORKS
-Coming Soon......
+In short, this code takes these few conditions into considerations:
+4-hour timeframe, 1-hour timeframe, 1-minute timeframe

+1. It checks the overall main direction, 4-hour.
+Let's say the newest current 4-hour candle is `GREEN`.

+2. Then it checks the 1-hour candle for confirmation.
+Let's say the newest current 1-hour candle is match with 4-hour candle `GREEN`.

+3. Since both main direction and confiramtion are `GREEN`, now it will find a good entry (The part takes 6th sense which I am not able to implement into code).

+4. The entry will be on the 1-minute chart.
+In the case above, it will look for a long position entry.

+5. The exit will be based on the `profit_margin`.

 <a name="how_to_use"></a>
 ## HOW-TO-USE